SecurDrgorP/Model_Crafter_Project/README.md

 A deep learning project to classify diseases in fruits and vegetables using CNNs and traditional ML models (SVM, KNN, Random Forest).

+**Note**: This project is designed to be adaptable for any CNN-based classification dataset, making it a versatile tool for various image classification tasks.

 ![Demo](https://img.shields.io/badge/Status-Active-brightgreen) ![Python](https://img.shields.io/badge/Python-3.8%2B-blue) ![License](https://img.shields.io/badge/License-MIT-orange)

 ---